AugustusXI/Stocked-and-Loaded/README.md

 ## Purpose

-The purpose of this app is to allow employees at a restarting to streamline inventory and ordering to minimize waste.
+The purpose of this app is to allow employees at a restaurant to streamline inventory and ordering to minimize waste.

 ## Github Page
 * https://github.com/AugustusXI/Stocked-and-Loaded

 ## Technology Used
-* html
+* Html
 * Css
 * Javascript
 * React